MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-15/data/README.md

 ## Population
 - [Population estimates by SA2 and above, 2001 to 2023](https://www.abs.gov.au/statistics/people/population/regional-population/2022-23/32180DS0003_2001-23.xlsx)
-  - Please run `population_scrape.py` script to download this data into the `\data\landing\` directory.
+  - Please run `population_scrape.py` script to download this data into the `data/landing/` directory.

 <br>

 ## Urban Landmarks & Public Transport
 - [OpenStreetMap (OSM) Data for Australia Sub Region](https://download.geofabrik.de/australia-oceania.html)
   - On the webpage, under the `Sub Regions` heading, we downloaded the `.shp.zip` file from the Australia sub region.
   - For ease of access we have provided the relevant shape files in our Google drive under the folder named `OSM Data Files`.
-Please download this folder (as a whole) into the `\data\map` directory.
+Please download this folder (as a whole) into the `data/map/` directory.
-  - The files on public transport were copied to a new folder called `Public Transport Victoria` for ease of use and that folder was then moved to the `\data\map\` directory.
+  - The files on public transport were copied to a new folder called `Public Transport Victoria` for ease of use and that folder was then moved to the `data/map/` directory.

 <br>